Ryuichi-Yamafuji-Lun/Ryuichi-Yamafuji-Lun/README.md

 ## 👤 About Me
 - 🛠 Software Engineer with experience in backend systems, AI applications, and full-stack web development
-- ☁️ Skilled in building **cloud-ready applications** using Java, Spring Boot, PostgreSQL, Docker, and AWS
+- ☁️ Skilled in building **cloud-ready applications** using Java, Spring Boot, PostgreSQL, Docker, Google Cloud Run, and AWS
 - 🤖 Developed **AI-powered tools** with PyTorch, FastAPI, and large-scale datasets
 - 📊 Researched high-performance database systems, improving concurrency throughput to **610K TPS**
 - 🚀 Creator of **DormDrop**, a USC-exclusive subleasing platform with secure transactions and geolocation search